tstuefe/JEP387/jep.md

 Advantages:

-- Much better defragmentation, also on long runs with many class load/unload cycles.
+- Much better defragmentation, also in long running VMs with many class load/unload cycles.
 More efficient coalescation of free chunks, allowing for larger contiguous memory ranges.
 Together with the separation of chunk headers from their payload this is a good preparation for uncommitting larger memory areas while keeping virtual memory fragmentation to a minimum.

 - More chunk sizes to choose from would result in less intrachunk waste.
 The fact that chunks can grow in place is a nice bonus.

 - Code clarity: the buddy allocator is a simple standard algorithm which is well known and understood.
 It is also cheap to implement.

-## How allocation would work, step-by-step
+## Example: stepping through memory allocation

+Given the proposed scheme, this is how allocation would work:

-A class loader requests n words of Metaspace memory.
+- A class loader requests N words of Metaspace memory.

-The SpaceManager first attempts to allocate from its current chunk.
+- The SpaceManager first attempts to allocate from its current chunk.
 This may lead to committing memory if the allocation spans the boundary of an uncommitted commit granule.
 If committing memory fails (hitting limit or GC threshold), allocation fails.

 If the chunk is too small to house the allocation, first an attempt is made to grow it in-place by fusing it with its buddy, if that buddy is free.